luispedro/metarabbit/draft-python-matlab.rst

 Why Python is Better than Matlab for Scientific Software

-0. My argument only applies for new projects
+0. My argument mostly applies for new projects

 If you have legacy code in MATLAB, then it may make sense to just continue using it.
 If it works, don't fix it.
+However, if your Matlab code keeps causing you pain, Python might be a solution.

-However, note that porting code is not the same as writing from scratch.
+Note too that porting code is not the same as writing from scratch.
 You can often convert code from MATLAB to Python in a small fraction of the time it would take you to start from scratch.

 1. Python has caught up with Matlab and is in the process of overtaking it.